 Although not actually a Halloween celebration, Fiesta de Tosantos is a weird and original festival celebrated on October 31st in Cádiz.

 Also known as Fiesta de los Mercados, this event full of humor and satire consists of various concerts and street performances held throughout the city.
 The highlight, however, is the decoration of the market stalls.
 Vendors use their merchandise (fruits, vegetables, meat, or fish) to create elaborate displays that depict scenes and characters from the latest financial, political, or social scandals.

 Halloween in San Sebastian coincides with the annual Horror and Fantasy Film Festival, which, in addition to cinema, brings lots of concerts, exhibitions, and theater performances to the city’s elegant streets.

 Established in 1990 by the San Sebastian Municipal Board of Culture, the festival will delight the audience with a special horror and fantasy film session at Teatro Principal, as well as lots of interesting animation, shorts, and classics screenings every day.
 Most of the public events take place in the Old Town.

 Other Halloween Traditions and Events in Spain

-In northern Spain, locals celebrate All Souls Day with some traditional pastries called Huesos de Santo (Bones of the Holy), which they bake and bring to the graves of loved ones.
+In northern Spain, locals celebrate All Souls Day with some traditional pastries called Huesos de Santo (Bones of the Holy), which they bring to the graves of loved ones along with flowers.